 Look for a headset with noise-canceling headphones and a mic with noise suppression.
-These two features added with the software’s controls, feedback won’t be a problem.
+With these two features added to the software’s controls, feedback won’t be a problem.

 Headsets With No Feedback

-Let me recommend you some headsets that will guarantee no feedback.
+Let me recommend to you some headsets that will guarantee no feedback.